-Students dropped for academic reasons have the option of petitioning through the Associate Vice President for Academic Affairs for reinstatement.
+Students dropped for academic reasons have the option of petitioning through the Associate Vice President for Academic and Student Affairs for reinstatement.
 Such reinstatement would be termed a retrieval semester.
 A retrieval shall be for one semester only.
 Reinstatement after an unsuccessful retrieval must be approved by the Academic Council.
-Any student "Temporarily Dropped" or "Indefinitely Suspended" has the option of petitioning for retrieval.
+Any student under academic suspension or dismissal has the option of petitioning for retrieval.

 The reinstated student must maintain a 2.0 grade point average for each attempted course during the retrieval semester.
-All requirements specified by the Office of the Associate Vice President of Academic Affairs must be met during the retrieval semester.
+All requirements specified by the Office of the Associate Vice President for Academic and Student Affairs must be met during the retrieval semester.
 Among these are a course load of no more than the minimum full-time load for the semester of retrieval, consultation with an academic advisor, and any special conditions necessary for the individual's reinstatement, e.g., specific courses or removal of incompletes.

 Students not maintaining the G.P.A. requirement or any condition of their retrieval will be dropped from the University.
-The retrieval student in a "Temporarily Dropped" status must remain dropped for two consecutive semesters.
-The retrieval student placed in an "Indefinite Suspension" status must remain dropped for one calendar year, after which reinstatement must be approved by the Academic Council.
-Such students will lose all rights to petition for reinstatement during their dropped period, while in any dropped status no credit may be earned at any college or university.
-In addition, the student will be ineligible to receive financial aid if reinstated after the dropped period.
+The retrieval student in an academic suspension status must remain dropped for one semester.
+The retrieval student placed in an academic dismissal status must remain dropped for one calendar year (12 months).

-The Office of the Associate Vice President of Academic Affairs will have the responsibility of maintaining an active file on each retrieval student.
+The Office of the Associate Vice President of Academic and Student Affairs will have the responsibility of maintaining an active file on each retrieval student.
 The academic progress of these students will be monitored throughout the semester.